-Industrial Revolution: the initial phase starts in the 15th century with the development of navigation, water-powered equipment and mechanization, with qualitative growth of labor division in the manufacturing, and also other processes; the final phase - the industrial revolution of the 18th - the first third of the 19th century, connected with the introduction of various machines and steam energy.
+Industrial Revolution: the initial phase starts in the fifteenth century with the development of navigation, water-powered equipment and mechanization, with qualitative growth of labor division in the manufacturing, and also other processes; the final phase - the industrial revolution between the eighteenth and the first third of the nineteenth century, connected with the introduction of various machines and steam energy.

 Cybernetic Revolution: the initial (scientific and information) phase dated back to the 1950-1990s.
-The breakthrough occurred in automation, energy production, synthetic materials, space technologies, exploration of space and sea, agriculture.
-But especially - in creation of electronic control facilities, communication and information.
+The breakthrough occurred in automation, energy production, synthetic materials, space technologies, exploration of space and sea, agriculture, but especially in creation of electronic control facilities, communication and information.
 The final innovative phase (of self-regulating systems) will begin in the 2030s or 2040s and will last till the 2060s or 2070s.